 What can you do to improve your chances of being accepted?

-• Follow any instructions – when the college writes to tell you that you can go on the waitlist, they will tell you how you need to tell them you wish to be added to the list and by when.
+Follow any instructions – when the college writes to tell you that you can go on the waitlist, they will tell you how you need to tell them you wish to be added to the list and by when.
 Make sure you do everything needed.

-• Write a letter – you want the college to be absolutely clear that you will attend the college if you are offered a place.
+Write a letter – you want the college to be absolutely clear that you will attend the college if you are offered a place.
 This is also the opportunity to update the college on any updates on your school performance or extra-curricular work you have done since your original application.

-• Let things happen – don’t try to push the college to offer you a place.
+Let things happen – don’t try to push the college to offer you a place.
 Colleges have an established way of managing waitlists and trying to put pressure on them to prioritise you is likely to have the opposite effect.
 It is natural that you will want news about your chances, but, continually emailing them or ringing the admissions office will not help, you will just be seen as being a nuisance.

 Finally

 Every year many people are offered a place at their chosen college after going onto the waitlist, but you should not build your future on the expectation that this will happen.
 You should have already accepted an offer from a college that you have made a conscious decision to apply to.
-Plan on making the most of the opportunity you have, if you do get accepted off the waitlist by the other college, that’s great, but if not, you still have a wonderful future waiting for you.
+Plan on making the most of the opportunity you have, if you do get accepted off the waitlist by the other college, that’s great, but if you coping with rejection, you still have a wonderful future waiting for you.